-In the increasingly complex world of varying industries, it is inevitable that a number of chemicals and compounds will be used across a wide variety of products but are unrecognizable to most people.
+In the increasingly complex world of varying industries, it is inevitable that several chemicals and compounds will be used across a wide variety of products but are unrecognizable to most people.

-One example of this is the aromatic hydrocarbon toluene that has become a staple in several products across its nearly 200 years of human use.
+One example of this is the aromatic hydrocarbon toluene that has become a staple in several products in nearly 200 years of human use.

 Regardless, there’s a wealth of information that is useful to anyone that’s interested in learning more about this versatile substance.

 As stated before, the basic form of toluene is an aromatic hydrocarbon that has also been known as toluol, phenyl methane, anisen, and methylbenzene.

 If you’re familiar with paint thinners, you’re likely familiar with the core smell of toluene, as it is an insoluble, colorless liquid used often to produce such thinners.